+The peculiarity of Ukrainian culture was also determined by the influence of geographical conditions, historical path, as well as interaction with other ethnic cultures.
 Since Ukraine is geographically located between Europe and Asia, much of its culture exhibits both Eastern and Western influences.
-Over the years it has been invariably influenced by movements such as those brought about during the Byzantine Empire and the Renaissance.
 Today, the country is somewhat culturally divided with the western regions bearing a stronger European influence and the eastern regions showing a strong Russian influence.

 Ukrainian culture is richly embedded in ancient traditions.
-Even today many historical songs such as the dumy and the playing of the kobza – which was popular during the 16th century – is still enjoyed.
-However, music has also come a long way since then and Polissia magic pop and Kolomiya rap have gained popularity.
-The culture scene has also seen a resurgence of Cossack songs and song poetry.
-There are also a number of cultural festivals such as the Tavriya Games which are most popular.
+Even today many historical songs such as the dummy and the playing of the kobza – which was popular during the 16th century – is still enjoyed.
+Of course, the music has been greatly modernized and somehow westernized, however, it remained many peculiar features.
+There are also a number of cultural festivals such as Zaxidfest, Trypilʹsʹki Zori, Fayne Misto etc.

 The Ukrainian people also enjoy their culture in the form of traditional dances and dance games.
 Many of these originated in rural Cossack villages and some of the oldest dances can be traced back to ancient cults.
-Traditionally many of these dances were performed only by males or females, but today both sexes sometimes mix and enjoy the dance together.
-Appreciation for these dances is usually kept alive by Ukrainian dance troupes.
+Nowadays, with the help of these dances, people all over the world may get acquainted with the whole Ukrainian culture.
+The most vivid example is the Ukrainian Dance Ensemble.

 Ukrainians celebrate a number of holidays, namely Christmas, Easter, Whitsuntide, New Years and Ivana Kupala (St John’s Eve).
 They also hold a festival every autumn to celebrate the end of the harvest.
 While some of these festivals are celebrated worldwide, Ukrainians have their very own way of observing them.
 Ukrainian culture is very interesting and there is so much to say on the matter that it cannot be discussed fully here.
 The best way to find out more is to visit the country and learn from the locals.